-To date, about 15 known movements have fizzled.
-But most continue to grow exponentially, and some are multiplying to additional UPGs.
+To date, about 19 known movements have fizzled.
+But most continue to grow exponentially, and some are multiplying new movements among additional UPGs.

 Movements multiply ekklesia faster than they can be readily counted, and terminology and methods for tracking such movements are still emerging.
 Where onsite verification by a visiting team is impractical, researchers seek detailed reports and independent confirmation.

 The fog hasn’t fully lifted, so we don’t yet know what we don’t yet know.
 But these reports lead to truly…